opengovsg/postmangovsg-guide/faq/faq-recipients/README.md

 3\.
 Password protected email (for sensitive info)\
 4\.
 Telegram bot

-## Why am I receiving messages from PostmanSG?
+## Why am I receiving messages from Postman?

-Government agencies use PostmanSG's service to send broadcast or personalised messages to the citizens.
-SMS/Emails/Telegram bot messages coming from PostmanSG are legitimate.
+Government agencies use Postman's service to send broadcast or personalised messages to the citizens.
+SMS/Emails/Telegram bot messages coming from Postman are legitimate.
 When in doubt, you can always reach out to the agency that sent these messages to confirm the authenticity.

-## How do I check that the email is really from PostmanSG and not a spoofed email address?
+## How do I check that the email is really from Postman and not a spoofed email address?

 Please go to the section on [Check Email Authenticity](https://guide.postman.gov.sg/faqs/faq-recipients/check-email-authenticity) for additional info.

 ## What should I do if I have questions regarding the email or SMS that I received?

-**Emails**: Agencies have a reply-to email address set-up with PostmanSG when they send their emails through PostmanSG.
+**Emails**: Agencies have a reply-to email address set-up with Postman when they send their emails through Postman.
 You can click on `reply to` in your email client to write directly to the agency of interest if you have additional questions.

 **SMS**: Agencies are advised to include a hotline to address queries.
 If no phone number is included in the SMS, you can reach out to their contact centre by searching for their hotline online.